Shogunkayo/hp-assignmment-2-private/README.md

 ## Output

-You will have to use `printProcessorState` function to dump the contents of the processor, after it has processed all the instructions.
-IMPORTANT: DO NOT MODIFY THE FUNCTION, EVALUATION WILL BE BASED OFF OF THIS OUTPUT.
-Note that you can use `printProcState` to dump multiple times, ensuring that instructions and message handlingof all processors in complete.
+You will have to use `printProcessorState` function to dump the contents of the processor, after it has processed all the instructions. **IMPORTANT: DO NOT MODIFY THE FUNCTION, EVALUATION WILL BE BASED OFF OF THIS OUTPUT.** Note that you can use `printProcState` to dump multiple times, ensuring that instructions and message handlingof all processors in complete.
 Evaluation will be done in a transparent manner, and any loss of marks will be explained.

-IMPORTANT: Please wrap all debug statements withing `#ifdef DEBUG` and `#endif`.
-Example:
+**IMPORTANT: Please wrap all debug statements within `#ifdef DEBUG` and `#endif`.** Example:
 ```
 #ifdef DEBUG
 printf( "Processor %d msg from: %d, type: %d, address: 0x%02X\n",